-In 2014, we adopted a 401(k) benefit restoration plan to become effective on January 1, 2015.
-The plan was adopted after a review of the competitiveness of retirement and other benefits, such as a deferred compensation program, provided by our executive compensation program in comparison to the benefits provided to executive officers of other utilities, including companies in our peer group.
-The review included the impact on retirement benefits for our officers from not having an annual cash incentive in our executive compensation program.
-As a result of having this plan, we credit matching contributions to an account established for officers who participate in our retirement plan as a cash balance member in an amount determined irrespective of limitations on contributions to the 401(k) Plan imposed by the Internal Revenue Code.
+Under the 401(k) Benefit Restoration Plan, we credit matching contributions to an account established for officers who participate in our retirement plan as a cash balance member in an amount determined irrespective of limitations on contributions to the 401(k) Plan imposed by the Internal Revenue Code.
 In general, a participant's account will be distributed in a lump sum in cash on the first business day of the month following a change in control, or on the first business day of the seventh month following a separation from service (with accrued interest at the prime rate in effect on the date of the separation from service).
 Mr. Ruelle is the only named executive officer who participates in this plan due to his participation as a cash balance member under our Retirement Plan.

-The following table sets forth, at December 31, 2016, certain information about the 401(k) Benefit Restoration Plan.
+The following table sets forth, at December 31, 2017, certain information about the 401(k) Benefit Restoration Plan.